 Overview(For the current schedule, scroll down.)

-The advanced lab course is the final physical chemistry practical course in which you are able to work with well established experiments specifically designed for you.
-Formerly a mandatory course for all chemistry students, the "PCF Praktikum"–german for Physikalisch-Chemisches Fortgeschrittenenpraktikum–has now been adapted to the increased flexibility of the master's program and has been divided into three topics, "Spectroscopy", "Chemical Kinetics", and "Surface Science and Vacuum Techniques."
-The participation in these lab courses is voluntary, but participating in at least one course is a prerequisite for the PC research internship, M.Che.1321.
-Each lab course includes a seminar presentation, three experiments, and a 15-minute oral final exam.
+The advanced lab courses are the final physical chemistry practical courses in which you are able to work with well established experiments, specifically designed for you.
+Formerly a mandatory course for all chemistry students, the "PCF Praktikum"–german for Physikalisch-Chemisches Fortgeschrittenenpraktikum–has now been adapted to the increased flexibility of the master's program and has been divided into three topics, "Spectroscopy" (M.Che.1304), "Chemical Kinetics" (M.Che.1305), and "Surface Science and Vacuum Techniques" (M.Che.1308).
+The participation in these lab courses is voluntary, but participating in at least one course is a prerequisite for the PC research internship (M.Che.1321).
+Each lab course includes a seminar presentation, three experiments, and a final 15-minute oral exam.
 It is weighted with 6 credits.

 What can you expect from participating in a lab course, and what should you be aware of?
-We discuss the most important things in the following sections.
+We discuss the most important things in the following.

 Experiments and general safety

 As you are probably familiar with from previous practical lab courses, each experiment is accompanied by a discussion with the assistant lasting approximately one hour (colloquium).
 This is to ensure that you have thoroughly prepared for the respective experiment (keywords from the experimental instructions help with this) and can perform it without danger to yourself or others.
 Sources of danger in the lab course are, for example, lasers with high optical power, vacuum set-ups, or toxic gases.
-Your supervising assistant will show you the safe handling of the set-up at the beginning of the lab day.
+Your supervising assistant will show you the safe handling of the set-up at the beginning of the lab day (safety instructions).
 For this purpose, each experiment is accompanied by a safety folder with supporting documents.
 You may only use the experimental set-up after receiving the safety instructions and confirming this with your signature in the safety folder.
 Please bring your own personal protective equipment (lab coat and goggles) and wear long pants and closed shoes.

 You have to hand in a report to the assistant no later than two weeks after the experiment has been carried out.
-After three submissions, the report must be approved, no later than two months after the last day of the lab course (final report approval deadline).
-Please note that the assistant may refuse to thoroughly correct the report should there be serious shortcomings or important content missing–you effectively lose one of the three submissions.
+The report must be approved after three submissions.
+No later than two months after the last course day, all reports must be approved (final report approval deadline).
+Please note that the assistant may refuse to thoroughly correct a report should there be serious shortcomings or important content missing–you effectively lose one of the three submissions.
 The PCF Reporting Checklist (available in Stud.IP) will protect you from such problems, and it is best to read through it before writing the first report.

 In addition to the laboratory work, you will participate in a seminar during which you will listen to talks by other participants and also give a talk yourself.
 Your goal is to clearly explain a topic that is relevant to the lab course in 20 minutes.
-A handout of three to six pages will help you to do this.
+Your slides will be made available to your audience and serve as a handout.
 The talk will be supervised by a teaching assistant who can support you in the preparation of your slides.
 In order to promote a lively discussion, we require that you ask at least one question in the seminar and record it along with your answer.
 Also, we encourage discussing the overall performance and comprehensibility of the talk and slides.